Every documentation site has two failure modes the team never names out loud.

 Client-side interactivity

 Sourcey is AGPL-3.0.
-Free to use, self-host, and modify.
+Free to use, free to self-host, free to fork.
 If you run it as a hosted service, you open-source your stack.
-Documentation is infrastructure; it should be owned, not rented.